Miles Reiter: Biography

 In April 2015, Reiter announced that Kevin Murphy, the company's then president and COO, would assume the CEO role.
 J. Miles Reiter continues as chairman of the board.
 In November 2018, Reiter reassumed the position of CEO.
+In October 2023, Driscolls Board of Directors announced Soren Bjorn would elevate to the CEO position and succeed Reiter who is set to retire in January 2024.

 Innovations and awards

-Reiter has worked to improve strawberry varieties, expanding on the original Sweet Briar strawberries variety.
+Reiter worked to improve strawberry varieties, expanding on the original Sweet Briar strawberries variety.
 Additional innovations in the industry have resulted in year-round production of fruit, making a steady presence of fruit in the supermarkets.
-In 2009, under Reiter's stewardship, growers for the Driscoll's berry company opened three low-cost medical clinics that serve their 18,000 seasonal farm workers and family members in Watsonville, Santa Maria, and Oxnard.
 In 2007, Reiter put a conservation easement on 103 acres of farmland to help save the Pajaro Valley from citification.

 Contributions

 Reiter has spoken publicly about the need for groundwater reform in California agriculture.
 He has written an editorial statement published in 2015.
 In addition, Reiter plays an active role in support of CERES.